eda-ricercatore/caprese-sw-analy/presentation/notes.md

 See [Efficient Path Profiling](http://research.microsoft.com/en-us/um/people/tball/papers/pathprof.pdf)

-- A definition of path profile is provided: it
+- A definition of path profile is provided: it determines the number of times every/each acyclic path of a routine is executed.